 At least a basic set of pliers will be needed.

 A decent tool bag is a good idea.
-I use a good tool bag when I do service work, but if I have to do a install I simply use a old five gallon paint bucket as it is easier for me to tie a rope on the handle and pull up on a roof and just toss everything into it when done.
+I use a good tool bag when I do service work, but if I have to do an install I simply use a old five gallon paint bucket as it is easier for me to tie a rope on the handle and pull up on a roof and just toss everything into it when done.

-If you are doing service work then a HVAC multimeter will be needed to troubleshoot units.
+If you are doing service work a HVAC multimeter will be needed to troubleshoot units.
 For someone who is only going to be doing install work, then a basic multimeter will be fine as you will only be checking for voltages.

 Buying a extension cord is a good idea.
 They are cheap and come in handy from charging cordless batteries to using power tools when needed.
 Just try to keep your extension cords a little more untangled then mine.